leofavre/canivete/docs/index.md

 Delays the chaining of a promise by a specified time in milliseconds.

-This function is curried so as to be used inside the `.then()` method, passing along the resolved value of the previous promise step to the next.
+The function is curried so as to be used inside the `.then()` method, passing along the resolved value of the previous promise step to the next.